-Consistent with the State's waiver, the State is responsible for any reconciliation of reinsurance payments that it wishes to make to account for any duplicative reimbursement through the State's reinsurance program for the same high-cost claims reimbursed through the HHS-operated risk adjustment program.
-This is also considered a technical change to the State's reinsurance program.
+Consistent with the state's waiver, the state is responsible for any reconciliation of reinsurance payments that it wishes to make to account for any duplicative reimbursement through the state's reinsurance program for the same high-cost claims reimbursed through the HHS-operated risk adjustment program.
+This is also considered a technical change to the state reinsurance program.

 3. Funds to Operate the Waiver.
-The State's waiver plan will be funded through a combination of federal pass-through funding and state funding from the State's premium assessment.
-The State must ensure sufficient funds are available on an annual basis for the waiver to operate as described in the State's waiver plan.
+The state waiver plan will be funded through a combination of federal pass-through funding and state funding from the Alaska comprehensive health insurance fund.
+The state must ensure sufficient funds are available on an annual basis, for the waiver to operate as described in the state's waiver.

 4. Compliance with Federal Non-Discrimination Statutes.
-The State must comply with all applicable federal statutes relating to non-discrimination.
-These include, but are not limited to, the Americans with Disabilities Act of 1990, title VI of the Civil Rights Act of 1964, section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, titles I and II of the Genetic Information Nondiscrimination Act of 2008 and section 1557 of the ACA.
+The state must comply with all applicable federal statutes relating to non-discrimination.
+These include, but are not limited to, the Americans with Disabilities Act of 1990, title VI of the Civil Rights Act of 1964, section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, title I and II of the Genetic Information Nondiscrimination Act of 2008 and section 1557 of the ACA.

 5. Compliance with Applicable Federal Laws.
-Per 31 C.F.R. § 33.120(a) and 45 C.F.R. § 155.1320(a), the State must comply with all applicable federal laws and regulations, unless a law or regulation has been specifically waived.
+Per 31 C.F.R. § 33.120(a) and 45 C.F.R. § 155.1320(a), the state must comply with all applicable federal laws and regulations, unless a law or regulation has been specifically waived.
 The Departments' State Innovation Waiver authority is limited to requirements described in section 1332(a)(2) of the ACA.
 Further, section 1332(c) of the ACA states that while the Secretaries of the Departments have broad discretion to determine the scope of a waiver, no federal laws or requirements may be waived that are not within the Secretaries' authority.
 See 77 Fed.
 Reg.
 11700, 11711 (February 27, 2012).
 Therefore, for example, section 1332 of the ACA does not grant the Departments authority to waive any provision of the Employee Retirement Income Security Act of 1974.
-The State must also comply with requirements of the Cash Management Improvement Act (CMIA).
+The state must also comply with requirements of the Cash Management Improvement Act (CMIA).